-Waiata Takitahi applications will ONLY be accepted online via the NZ On Air New Music Single website - https://newmusicsingles.nzonair.govt.nz - please look for the specific Waiata Takitahi badge to click and begin your application.
+Waiata Takitahi applications will only be accepted online via the NZ On Air New Music Single website.
+You can access that here or type into your browser http://newmusicsingle.nzonair.govt.nz

+Please look for the specific Waiata Takitahi badge to click and begin your application.

-If this is your first time submitting an application within the NZ On Air NewMusicSingle portal, you will just need to sign up first with an email and password.
+If this is your first time submitting an application within the NZ On Air New Music Single portal, you will just need to sign up first with an email and password.